Arnz18/FixMyStreet/README.md

 ## 🛣️ Overview

-India loses thousands of lives every year due to poor road infrastructure.
-Citizens often lack a streamlined way to report these issues — and authorities struggle to prioritize repairs due to unclear data.
+India suffers thousands of casualties annually due to poor road conditions.
+Citizens lack an efficient way to report these problems, and authorities face difficulty prioritizing repairs due to inconsistent data.

 **FixMyStreet bridges this civic gap by providing:**